fabio-sassi/zm/examples/README.md

 - Hello world as a task: [helloworld.c](helloworld.c)
 - Local variables in a task: [localvar.c](localvar.c)
+- Local variables in a task with constructor and distructor [localvar22.c](localvar2.c)
 - Resume argument in a task: [arg.c](arg.c)